 Currency is hot!
-This month we introduce treasure-hunters Ottoman Hands to our roster of talented designers.
+In May we introduced treasure-hunters Ottoman Hands to our roster of talented designers.
 Coins are massive in jewellery right now, and Ottoman Hands’ shiny gold earrings, bohemian rings and necklaces strung with Roman-style gold pieces are some of the most gorgeous – straight out of a beached pirate chest.

 But using coins in jewellery is in no way a new trend.
 Since there was currency, money has been used in designs.
 Wearing your wealth in the form of accessories dates back to Egyptian, Greek and Roman times – find inspirational pieces in museums worldwide – in addition to showing how rich you were, it was also thought that these pieces brought luck to their wearer.